que060422/e-clearance-management-system/README.md

 > **Note:** These are demo accounts provided for evaluation purposes only.

-## 📌 Case Study
+## 📌 Project Details

-This repository includes the complete Business Systems Analysis documentation, including:
+This repository includes the system documentation and development work, covering the analysis, design, and implementation of the clearance management system.

 - Business Problem
 - Project Objectives